rgitrepo/kubernetes-beginner-to-pro/docs/day7/adding-certificates.md

 ### Conclusion

-This tutorial demonstrated how to add a certificate to a Kubernetes cluster using Cert-Manager, verify it using the `kubectl get clusterissuer` command, and integrate that certificate into an Ingress resource.
+This tutorial demonstrated how to add a certificate to a Kubernetes cluster using Cert-Manager, verify it using the `kubectl get clusterissuer` command, inspect it using `kubectl describe secret`, and integrate that certificate into an Ingress resource.
 Cert-Manager automates the management of SSL/TLS certificates, ensuring that your applications remain secure and compliant with minimal effort.